saraginov/learn-go/golang-bootcamp/section-2/19whatIsScope.md

 A unique name bound to a scope.
 Same name cannot be declared a second time inside the same scope.

+For example if we have 2 files, one for main, and the second for additional declarations, if both files belong to the same package, i.e. main; it follows that if both use the same name to declare a function or variable or any other property, an error will be invoked.
+Unlike other languages, name spaces do not collide and overwrite each other depending on import/declaration order.

 ## Package Scope

+Each Go package has its own scope.
+Ex. declared `func`(s) are only visible to the files which belong to the same package.

+Declarations which are outside of the functions are visible to the files that belong to the same package.

 ``` go
 package main